greatlord/SolrClient/README.md

 if zkConnected == false it false it will throw NotSuppreted.

 ### SolrHTTPConnection
+Ado.net.data Connections works same as SqlConnection if behovir is diffent it contain a bug or not supported then Please fill in a bug report then

 #### string and vars
 * Database (done)
 * DataSource (done)